12th November 2022

 Who can take part?

 We want you to feel part of the Moray Way family!
 Provided you are over 18 and have some experience with Ultra distance running, we would love you to be part of the race.

 Whether you want to break the course record or have never done an ultra race before this is the race for you!

 Where is it?

-The route will follow the Dava Way from Grantown-on Spey to Forres.
+The route follows the Dava Way from Grantown-on-Spey to Forres.
 Full route details and gpx files will be available here in plenty time prior to the race, as well as an official race handbook issued to each competitor to know every detail!

 The Dava Way 50km